httpwg/http-extensions/draft-ietf-httpbis-priority.md

 {::boilerplate bcp14-tagged}

-The terms "Dictionary", "sf-boolean", "sf-dictionary", and "sf-integer" are imported from {{!STRUCTURED-FIELDS=RFC8941}}.
+The terms Boolean, Dictionary, and Integer are imported from
+{{!STRUCTURED-FIELDS=RFC8941}}.

 Example HTTP requests and responses use the HTTP/2-style formatting from
 {{HTTP2}}.